DanGeospatial/DroneThermalProcessor/README.md

 7. Select "Convert Thermal Images".
 It will first ask you for an export folder to save the images.

 # Notes
-- This is the initial release!
-So there may be bugs and the UI looks ugly.
+- The UI looks ugly.
 - Currently tested on the DJI M3T images.
 - This application automatically transfers all RTK and flight information!
 - Only enable "Infrared Image Super-Resolution Mode" if you know your images are captured in this mode.